tmacedo/mysql-ruby/README.txt

 shared library <tt>libMySQL.dll</tt> will generate segmentation faults and terminate your application.

-Please use the exact same MAJOR.MINOR version of MySQL, see History.txt for specific version of MySQL used to build the binaries.
+Please use the exact same MAJOR.MINOR version of MySQL, see CHANGELOG for specific version of MySQL used to build the binaries.